unionai/unionai-docs/source/integrations/enabling-azure-resources/enabling-azure-blob-storage.md

 :::{admonition} Azure Blob Storage in the Union environment

 Your data plane is set up with a Kubernetes cluster and other resources.
-Among these are a number of Azure Storage contaiers used internally by the Union operator running in the cluster (see [Platform architecture](/platform-architecture)) to store things like workflow metadata.
+Among these are a number of Azure Storage containers used internally by the Union operator running in the cluster (see [Platform architecture](/platform-architecture)) to store things like workflow metadata.

 **These are not the Azure Storage containers we are talking about in this section.**